rkb121541/MiniKV/README.md

 telnet localhost 8080
 ```

-The client is able to do these commands:
+The client is able to run these commands:

 1. `PUT key value` to store the key with the given value